circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

             fi
 ```

-First we run our `setup-heroku.sh` script.
+First, we run our `setup-heroku.sh` script.

-Then we add the SSH key we installed via the UI earlier. **Make sure to update the fingerprint to your own key's fingerprint.**
+Then, we add the SSH key we installed earlier. **Make sure to update the fingerprint to your own key's fingerprint.**

-The 'deploy' section is a special section where we run our deployment commands.
-Here we check to see if we're on the 'master' branch via the `${CIRCLE_BRANCH}` environment variable and then run our Heroku deployment commands if that's the case.
+The `deploy` section is a special section where we run our deployment commands.
+Here, we check if we're on `master` using the `${CIRCLE_BRANCH}` environment variable.
+If we are, we run our Heroku deployment commands.

 Congratulations!
 Your app will now update on Heroku whenever you have a successful build on the master branch.